LUMC/EfDS/README.md

 ## Overview

-[Python](https://www.python.org/) and [SQL](https://www.w3schools.com/sql/) belong to the most frequently used programming languages of data science.
+The course offers a practical introduction to a few programming languages and tools currently used in data science:

+- [Python](https://www.python.org/) is a general-purpose, high-level and easy to learn programming language.
+It provides a large number of data science libraries (e.g. machine learning, neural networks, data manipulation, data visualization).
+- [SQL](https://www.w3schools.com/sql/) is a standard language used to create, query, update and manage relational databases.
+For example, such databases are used in data science to store large tables with results of experiments.
+- [Git](https://git-scm.com/) is a tool that allows to track changes in files during development of programs.
+It is a current standard for collaborative code development.

-After this course the student shall be able to program simple reproducible analyses in Python.
-An analysis will consist of data reading, cleaning, simple modelling, and reporting steps.
+During the course the students will write Python programs of growing complexity (from basic coding examples to fitting a machine learning model).
+After the course the students shall be able to program simple reproducible data analyses (consisting of data reading, cleaning, simple modelling, and reporting steps).
 The state-of-the-art Python-specific data manipulation/visualization ([pandas](https://pandas.pydata.org/), [Matplotlib](https://matplotlib.org/)) and data science libraries will be discussed.

-The students will be requested to write Python programs of growing complexity (from basic coding examples to fitting a machine learning model).

-Fundamentals of the relational databases and of the SQL language will be discussed in a context of an example database ([SQLite](https://sqlite.org/index.html)).
-We will practice database usage through direct SQL statements and through high-level, object-oriented Python library ([SQLAlchemy](https://www.sqlalchemy.org/)).
+Fundamentals of the relational databases and of the SQL language will be presented in a context of an example database ([SQLite](https://sqlite.org/index.html)).
+The database will be accessed through direct SQL statements and through high-level, object-oriented Python library ([SQLAlchemy](https://www.sqlalchemy.org/)).

-Moreover, the students will be requested to work in groups and practice shared code development ([git](https://git-scm.com/), [GitHub](https://github.com/)).
+First, the students will work alone and practice individual code development.
+Later, shared code development will be practiced in groups.
+The students will be requested to use [git](https://git-scm.com/) to track changes in their code and to share their code with other students through [GitHub](https://github.com/).

-Finally, relevance of data stewardship and [FAIR principles](https://en.wikipedia.org/wiki/FAIR_data) (Findable, Accessible, Interoperable, Reusable) will be discussed.
+Finally, the relevance of data stewardship and [FAIR principles](https://en.wikipedia.org/wiki/FAIR_data) (Findable, Accessible, Interoperable, Reusable) will be discussed.

 ## Course Objectives